Mjz86/c_colon/README.md

 there are special registers:
-1. the stack pointer and the base pointer (callee saved): stack pointer is like itanum , except the base pointer is a register, the caller can assume its value is the same after the call, usually some optimizations might use other stratch registers as base pointer as well ,but this one is special because it isnt used through a dynamic call.
+1. the stack pointer and the base pointer (callee saved): stack pointer is like itanum , except the base pointer is a register, the caller can assume its value is the same after the call, usually some optimizations might use other stratch registers as base pointer as well ,but this one is special because it isnt used through a fastdyncallee dynamic call.
 2. the instruction pointer (caller passed, no save): like itanum
 3. the normal return address (caller passed, no save):